GoogleChrome/web.dev/src/site/content/en/media/add-media/index.md

 legal requirement in many places.
 {% endAside %}

-There is a lot of ground to cover in this section, let's get started by learning how to use the [&lt;video> and &lt;source> tags](/video-and-source-tags/).
+There is a lot of ground to cover in this section, get started by learning how to use the [&lt;video> and &lt;source> tags](/video-and-source-tags/).